Table of Contents

 Require a minimum amount for credit card sales.

 To offset processing fees, many businesses (especially those that tend to handle smaller transactions) choose to require a certain dollar threshold before they accept credit cards.
-If you decide to set a minimum for card purchases, be sure to check local law and ensure it is legal in your state.
+If you decide to set a minimum for card purchases, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 allows business to set a credit card minimum up to $10.
+Several states require credit card limits to be the same regardless of credit card issue.
+For example if the merchant sets a $5 minimum for Visa, the same minimum must be set for American Express, Mastercard and others.

 Accept payments with Square.